 What do you mean by “Projects for Peace”?

-Projects for Peace is an initiative for all students at the Davis United World College Scholars Program partner schools to design grassroots projects for the summer of 2013 - anywhere in the world - which promote peace and address the root causes of conflict among parties.
+Projects for Peace is an initiative for all students at the Davis United World College Scholars Program partner schools (and a few other institutions) to desilgn grassroots projects for the summer of 2017 - anywhere in the world - which promote peace and address the root causes of conflict among parties.
 We encourage applicants to use their creativity to design projects and employ innovative techniques for engaging project participants in ways that focus on conflict resolution, reconciliation, building understanding and breaking down barriers which cause conflict, and finding solutions for resolving conflict and maintaining peace.
-Through a competition on over 90 campuses, projects will be selected for funding at $10,000 each.
+Projects will be selected for funding at $10,000 each.

 Who is funding this and why?

-Projects for Peace is funded by Kathryn W. Davis, a lifelong internationalist and philanthropist (who earned a B.A. from Wellesley, an M.A. from Columbia, and a Ph.D. from the University of Geneva) who is now over 105 years old.
+Projects for Peace was created in 2007 through the generosity of Kathryn W. Davis, a lifelong internationalist and philanthropist who died in 2013 at 106 years of age.
 She is the mother of Shelby M.C.
-Davis who funds the Davis UWC Scholars Program currently involving 90 American colleges and universities.
-Mrs. Davis feels some urgency to spark initiatives for building prospects for peace in the world and so is committing $1 million to fund these numerous $10,000 projects for peace.
-She believes that today’s youth – tomorrow’s leaders – ought to be challenged to formulate and test their own ideas.
+Davis who funds the Davis United World College Scholars Program currently involving over 90 American colleges and universities.
+Mrs. Davis’ legacy will live on through the continuation of Projects for Peace in order to spark initiatives for building prospects for peace in the world.
+The Davis family and friends believe, like Mrs. Davis did, that today’s youth – tomorrow’s leaders – ought to be challenged to formulate and test their own ideas.

 We hope to encourage student initiative, innovation and entrepreneurship focusing on conflict prevention, resolution or reconciliation.
 Some of the most compelling projects to date have reflected one or more of the following characteristics: contributing to conflict prevention; ameliorating conditions leading to violence/conflict; looking for and building on shared attributes among differing peoples, races, ethnicities, tribes, clans, etc.; fostering diplomacy or otherwise contribute to advancing peace processes underway; promoting economic opportunity and entrepreneurship among those in post-conflict areas; finding creative ways to bring people on opposite sides of issues together, such as through art, sports, music or other techniques to promote a common humanity; developing leadership and mediation skills training for those in conflict or post-conflict societies; starting or leveraging initiatives, organizations (e.g. education, health) or infrastructure projects to build/rebuild community.
 In general, projects should be building blocks for a sustainable peace.
 The overall program is intended to be worldwide in scope and impact, but specific projects may be undertaken anywhere, including in the U.S.